David Hansell: City of New York

 In 1997, Hansell joined the New York City Health Department as Associate Commissioner for HIV Services, then later became Associate Commissioner in Planning and Program Implementation.

 In 2002, he moved over to the New York City Human Resources Administration (HRA) as chief of staff.
 HRA is the largest municipal social services agency in the U.S. It serves approximately three million clients directly across its multiple programs and is the local administrator of the TANF program.

 When Hansell was chief of staff, HRA implemented significant “second generation” reforms to improve delivery of services.
 These included “VendorStat,” a vendor quality control program for job training as well as other contracts; and WeCare, a program providing clients with medical and/or mental health barriers with customized services so that they can get and keep jobs and become self-sufficient.

 In February 2017, Mayor Bill de Blasio named Hansell as the Commissioner of the Administration for Children's Services to replace Gladys Carrion, who had recently resigned.

 As ACS Commissioner, Hansell has worked to improve the overall agency by hiring at least 600 new child protective workers, reducing the caseload from 14.8 in May 2017 down to 12 as of February 2018.
 Commissioner Hansell also increased the number of Investigative Consultants on staff by 28%.
 Moreover, under his leadership, ACS provided tablets to over 2,000 field employees so they can be more efficient out in the field rather than having to return to a computer.

 Commissioner Hansell also created a new division at ACS, the Division of Child and Family Well-Being, making NYC ACS the first child welfare agency in the country to spearhead a new “primary prevention” approach, which seeks to reach families proactively with services and resources that can support healthy children, families and communities.

+After leaving ACS in 2021, Hansell joined Casey Family Programs, the nation’s largest operating foundation dedicated to reducing the need for foster care, as Senior Advisor for Child Welfare Policy.
+In that capacity, he works with federal, state and local child welfare leadership to improve services to children and families.